code16/sharp/docs/guide/entity-states.md

 # Entity States

-Entity states are a little bit of sugar to easily propose a state management on entities.
+Entity states are a bit of sugar to easily propose a state management on entities.
 It could be a simple "draft / publish" state for a page, or something more advanced for an order, for instance.

 ## Generator